 A newly industrialized nation, the Philippines' emerging economy has sustained steady growth since 2003 and is predicted to become the world's 16th largest economy by 2050.
 Unlike many countries in the region, the Philippines withstood the recession in 2009 due to high rates of domestic consumption.
-Since that time, the economy has grown steadily than neighboring Indonesia's 10% and Malaysia's 8% rates, and its per capita GDP of \$10,133 places the Philippines in the bottom third of all countries worldwide.
+Since that time, the economy has grown steadily its gross domestic product (GDP) increasing an average of 6% each year, 5.3% in 2023.

+Despite its recent growth, the Philippines still faces a number of economic challenges.
+At 18%, the country's poverty rate is much higher than neighboring Indonesia's 10% and Malaysia's 6% rates, and its per capita GDP of \$3,500 places the Philippines in the bottom third of all countries worldwide.
 Income distribution is inequitable, with the wealthiest 10% of the population claiming 34% of the annual income while the poorest 10% claim just 3%.
 These challenges, as well as high unemployment and emigration rates, have hampered more rapid economic growth.